dev-sandip/XAI-NHCR/README.md

 - The website is not responsive and only works on larger screens for now.
 - Only the integrated gradient technique has been incorporated for Explainable Artificial Intelligence (XAI).
 Other techniques may be explored in future iterations.

+## Download and Modification

+You can download and modify our project if you wish to, giving credit and acknowledgment.
+Feel free to clone this repository and use our project as a foundation for your own work.

 Thank you for your interest in our Explanable Nepali Handwritten Character Recognition System!
 If you have any questions or feedback, feel free to reach out.
 Happy coding!